JarryShaw/darc/docs/source/index.rst

    See :mod:`darc.save` for more information about source saving.

-   See :mod:`darc.db` for more information about Redis database integration.
+   See :mod:`darc.db` for more information about database integration.

 .. envvar:: PATH_DATA